 Apathatsclir manifests as a plump, wizened gnomish woman with large spectacles and wild hair.
 In the Beginning, the Creator set the heavenly bodies in their eternal spheres.
 Then the Goddess of Freedom, who was significantly mechanically inclined, designed the Laws that set them in motion.
 According to Apathatscliran theology, the Universe is woven of invisible, freely flowing particles called gnomons, and only the Goddess can know their location and momentum all at once.

 She who guides the spheres, hear my prayer!
 I strive to show all peoples the path to Freedom.
 Thus like you, I must learn to lead while allowing all life to take its course unhindered.
 Wilt thou not send me a sign, that I may know I am in the path you have ordained?
 In the dreams of my youth you spoke to me of the sacred Pie that structures the Universe and I have endeavored to perfect the art of Pies.
 But how shall I deliver them unto the World?

 The gnome taps his chin as he paces back and forth.
 "Th' message, methinks, is tha' we are all th' children o' the gods an' no mistake.
 Yer children wrestle wi' the Autism burden and their anxiety and fear but ye care fer them on yer own cause the human worl' has become isolating and focused on material things over th' bonds ye all share.
 I pity ye, fer the gnomes ha' not gone down this path."

 Brockett stands quietly for a moment.
 "In yer isolation ye have worked a wonder, th' creation of this world, where ye can build th' ties that bind an' connect wit' other souls, wit' mature conversation an' common purpose.
 I hope I have heard all this aright.
 Nex' time I come, I will bake my best pie for ye and yon little ones."

-We rest Brockett the Butcher to share wise words from way back when:
+We interrupt Brockett the Butcher to share wise words from the journals of some good thinker: